Pirhomega/SLIR-MWSU/README.md

 ## Current state of the project

 Need documentation and some features still need to be added.
-ALMOST DONE
+Visualization now errors out because of using too much memory.
+Fixing later.